Mother turned away eight times due to measles vaccination shortage

 This is while New Zealand faces a massive increase in measles cases, with 821 cases of measles in Auckland, and 991 confirmed cases notified across the country.

-In the Western Bay, Back said 650 vaccinations are needed across the 15 practices but there were only 100.
+In the Western Bay, Back said 650 MMR vaccinations are needed across the 15 practices but there were only 100 in stock.

 "Everyone is doing their best to deal with the demand, but the reality is that the regional distribution centre for ProPharma, which is based in Hamilton, is reporting that it is receiving orders for 350 vaccines per hour."